SilverTree7622/Phaser3_GUI_Inspector/README.md

 **NOTATION)**\
 &nbsp;&nbsp;&nbsp;&nbsp;At the beginnnig, I just use this only for my phaser project\
-&nbsp;&nbsp;&nbsp;&nbsp;But, I changed my mind at the middle of this lib so I made it as open source project\
+&nbsp;&nbsp;&nbsp;&nbsp;But, I changed my mind at the middle of this work so I made this as open source project\
 &nbsp;&nbsp;&nbsp;&nbsp;This is kind of side project so if I got some feedback,\
 &nbsp;&nbsp;&nbsp;&nbsp;then I'll fix or add via requests